 Life’s Bulldozer Moments

-Donato J. Tramuto, philanthropist and global healthcare activist, is now also a published author with the recent release of “Life’s Bulldozer Moments: How Adversity Leads to Success in Life and Business.”
+Donato J. Tramuto, philanthropist, and global healthcare activist, is now also a published author with the recent release of “Life’s Bulldozer Moments: How Adversity Leads to Success in Life and Business.”

-The book, now in its 3rd printing, was published by Hamilton Books, an imprint of Rowman and Littlefield.
-It reflects the challenges Donato has faced throughout his life that have inspired him to succeed against all odds, beginning with the loss of his hearing as a young boy which was only partially restored years later.
+The book, now in its 4th printing, was published by Hamilton Books, an imprint of Rowman and Littlefield.
+It reflects the challenges Donato has faced throughout his life that has inspired him to succeed against all odds, beginning with the loss of his hearing as a young boy which was only partially restored years later.
 Donato illustrates how adversity can build character and highlights the events that instilled in him the drive to dedicate his life to making the world a more fair and just place for others.

 “In the healthcare industry, individuals are typically defined by their physical health or their mental health, but we often overlook story health – the experiences that define and transform our lives,” Donato said.
 “In my case, my hearing loss, the death of my sister-in-law in childbirth due to a medication error, the tragic loss of my brother and nephew, and the loss of my friends on 9/11, are moments that struck the very core of my being and challenged me to get back up and live with purpose for another day, I hope that this book will inspire others to share their ‘bulldozer moments’ by recognizing their story health matters.”

 Because of his severe hearing loss, Tramuto was bullied and ridiculed as a youngster and was later rejected by nearly every college to which he applied, stating his hearing loss ‘disability’ as the reason.
-However, his tenacity enabled him to not only gain admission, but to graduate with honors and pursue a successful career in healthcare.
-Life’s Bulldozer Moments chronicles three decades of healthcare industry changes, and includes Donato’s ten principles of leadership.
+However, his tenacity enabled him to not only gain admission but to graduate with honors and pursue a successful career in healthcare.
+Life’s Bulldozer Moments chronicles three decades of healthcare industry changes and includes Donato’s ten principles of leadership.

 “Life’s Bulldozer Moments demonstrates the power of harnessing personal loss and adversity to drive professional success and the power of leveraging professional success to effect social change,” said Senator William H. Frist, M.D. of Tennessee.
 “Donato’s professional story illustrates the unpredictable trajectory of the healthcare industry over the past thirty years, while his personal experiences gave him an unwavering determination to succeed in business and to improve the lives of others.”